Day 3 versus Day 5

 What About Day 4 Embryo Transfers?

-At Advanced Fertility Care, in Phoenix AZ, Mesa AZ, and Scottsdale AZ, we have had patients ask us about Day 4 embryo transfers.
+At Advanced Fertility Care, in Mesa AZ and Scottsdale AZ, we have had patients ask us about Day 4 embryo transfers.
 There is a large fertility clinic in town that advertises Day 4 embryo transfers as the next fertility breakthrough.
 Unfortunately, there is no scientific evidence supported by the American Society for Reproductive Medicine or any world scientific board that supports this practice or claim.
 In fact, scientific research has shown that attempting to select “good-looking” morula embryos on day four does not correlate with pregnancy success.

 The best way for a patient to determine if this claim makes sense would be to examine pregnancy success rates.
 If Day 4 embryo transfers were the new breakthrough, the clinics success rates for IVF doing Day 4 embryo transfers should be at least at or better than the national average.
 We have examined and judged the success rates from Day 4 embryo transfers rates to be far below our standards and far below the national average rates.
 We encourage all patients to educate themselves on success rates before selecting a clinic.
 For more information on success rates and links to the Centers for Disease Control, please visit our Other Links page.